 STATEMENT

-I create hanging textile paintings and sculptural installations that merge storytelling, textile traditions, and gendered histories.
-Layering pattern, imagery, and text on clear vinyl, my work is bound by a barbed red line—both a seam and a scar—revealing the hidden narratives of women’s experiences.
+My textile paintings and sculptural installations intertwine storytelling with textile traditions and gendered histories.
+I layer pattern, imagery, and text on clear vinyl, stitching them together with a barbed red line that serves as both a seam and an expression of defiance.